 According to Shona burial customs, the graves of adults are dug such that a pocket that fits the coffin (or body) is created.
 In ancient times, after digging vertically the pocket was created by deflecting to the side when they reached the bottom.

 Nowadays, this pocket is created at the bottom by simply digging a narrower trench, rather than digging against the wall of the grave.
 This is done so that the body is shielded and not directly buried under the soil.

 This pocket is called hweda.
-Others call it tonera or mugwavava.
+Others call it tonera or mugwavava or ngwevo.
 The hweda is then sealed off with large rocks or tree logs.
 These days people use concrete slabs and zinc sheets as alternatives to rocks and logs.

 2. Failure to get married